Wine Grape Rootstocks

 Choosing the Right Rootstocks

-A fundamental decision in developing the vineyard is choosing the right rootstock best suited to the site and conditions.
+A fundamental decision in developing the vineyard is selecting the right rootstock, best suited to the site and its conditions.
 Ideally, vineyard management strategies should consider the site-specific properties of individual soils, the individual requirements of the rootstocks and the scion, as well as the relationship between the two.
-When choosing a rootstock, the wine grape grower must consider its resistance to phylloxera (Daktulosphaira vitifoliae), its resistance to nematodes, and other factors such as its environmental tolerance to drought, wetness, salinity, and lime as well as the influence on the scion in controlling vigor and ripening time.
-Generally, there is no single "universal" rootstock that is suited for all situations, and very likely some "fine tuning" is needed to identify the best rootstocks for each vineyard block.
+When choosing a rootstock, the wine grape grower must consider its resistance to phylloxera (Daktulosphaira vitifoliae), its resistance to nematodes, and other factors such as its environmental tolerance to drought, wetness, salinity, and lime, as well as the influence on the scion in controlling vigor and ripening time.
+Generally, there is no single “universal” rootstock that is suited for all situations, and it is likely that some “fine-tuning” is needed to identify the best rootstocks for each vineyard block..
+There are four characteristics of rootstocks that should be considered when making a selection:

 Environmental Tolerance